Achillegillig/ginna/README.md

 As the networks may overlap, the zstat atlas can be used as a probabilistic atlas. see [link] examples.

+Code to perform meta-analytic decoding is provided as a Jupyter notebook to allow full reproducibility.

+All packages required to run the code (except NiMare) are included in the in-house rsfMRI data analysis package neuroginius, that can be installed using pip:

+python -m pip install neuroginius

 <img src="images/rsn_lowlevel.png" alt="Example Image" width="750"/>